 From Päihdelinkki you can find The Alcohol Use Disorders Identification Test (AUDIT) which was developed by the World Health Organization (WHO).
 AUDIT has been found to be effective in identifying excessive consumption.

-FSHS health information offers you information about different kind of health issues.
+FSHS health information offers you information about different kinds of health issues.

 Nyyti ry promotes students’ mental health.
 They provide information and activities about mental well-being and coping with everyday life while studying.

-Byström Ohjaamo Guidance Center´s services are intended for all Oulu residents under 30 years of age.
-Byström Ohjaamo Guidance Center offers information, assistance, and guidance regarding employment, education, health and well-being, financial issues, housing, relationships, leisure activities, internationalisation, alcohol and drugs, and addiction issues.
+Byström Ohjaamo Guidance Center´s services are intended for all residents of Oulu under 30 years of age.
+Byström Ohjaamo Guidance Center offers information, assistance and guidance regarding employment, education, health and well-being, financial issues, housing, relationships, free-time activities, internationalization, alcohol and drugs, and addiction issues.

 Would you like to talk with someone?

-Study counselling psychologist is available to assist you in issues concerning learning and studying.
+Study counselling psychologist is available in assisting you with issues concerning learning and studying.

 Also, the Evangelical Lutheran Church of Finland provides free counselling services free of charge, regardless of whether you are a church member or not.
 Just contact your nearest church.

-If you are being harassed or you have witnessed harassment contact to your student union’s harassment contact persons firstname.lastname@example.org or you can fill the announcement from experienced bullying/harassment to start the handling process according to the University’s instructions on prevention of bullying and harassment.
+If you are being harassed or you have witnessed harassment, contact your student union’s harassment contact persons email@example.com or you can fill the announcement from experienced bullying/harassment to start the handling process according to the University’s instructions on prevention of bullying and harassment.

 Do you need professional help?

-If other means are not sufficient or/and you feel that you need professional help, it is worth contacting the Finnish Student Health Services (FSHS).
+If other means are not sufficient and/or you feel that you need professional help, it is worth contacting the Finnish Student Health Services (FSHS).
 You don’t need to have serious problems to contact them, since they organize eg. groups, which support your well-being.
-From the mental health department of FSHS you also get information on arrangements which can be made to support your studies.
+From the mental health department of FSHS you can also get information on arrangements, which can be made to support your studies.

 The process of contacting FSHS and treatment

 The 1st meeting will be with a nurse in every case.
-This nurse assesses if you need an appointment with a psychologist, psychiatric nurse, or general practitioner (GP).
+This nurse will assess if you need an appointment with a psychologist, a psychiatric nurse, or a general practitioner (GP).
 Often you will receive an appointment to see both.